 In August 2009, Netflix Founder & CEO, Reed Hastings published a 124-page slide deck, entitled “Netflix Culture: Freedom & Responsibility” which quickly became viral and set the tone for many Silicon Valley startups.

-It has been credited with many discussions around company culture, and has been analysed by many with a number of reviews stating that it was revolutionary at the time.
+It has been credited with many discussions around company culture, and has been analysed by many with a number of reviews stating that the Netflix company values were revolutionary at the time.

 So who is Reed Hastings?